Blog_Header

 Why Automotive Glass Bonding Recalls Should be a Thing of the Past

 Automotive glass is a technological marvel.
-Despite its clarity, there is a lot that is unseen by the average driver.
+Despite its clarity, much of how it's manufactured is unseen by the average driver.
 Silica compounds, tempering, and lamination all combine to create one of the most critical components of today’s motor vehicles.
-Unfortunately, though, things periodically go wrong...
+Unfortunately, though, things periodically...

 Read